Maappie/Maappie/README.md

 ## Hi there 👋
 # 👋 Hi, I'm Renz Mapa

-💻 A passionate learner exploring software development and IoT.
+💻 A passionate learner exploring software development and system architecture.
 🌱 Currently diving deeper into web development and backend systems.
 ✨ I enjoy building projects that combine creativity with real-world problem solving.